PROLOGUE: Freshman Orientation

 My eyes drift back in surprise.
 This is news.
 Was there another mini-Abilene at home?
 Someone less than perfect in that gene pool?
 Hard to believe.

-Rose drops to the ground in front of me.
 "Hope was always a little overweight, but a few years ago, it just got out of control.
 One day last year, she hit rock bottom.
 I found her on her bed with a bottle of pills in her hand.
 I don't know if she would've done it, but clearly she was crying out for help.
 I convinced her to trust me.
-We walked together three times a week and went together to a trainer twice a week.
+We walked together three times a week and went to a trainer twice a week.
 I went on her eating plan with her.
 We did the whole thing side by side.
 Six months later, she's a new person."

 "That's a nice story, Rose, but what if I don't want to be a new person?"
-I am fighting tears.
+I am fighting tears and losing.

 "You just don't seem all that happy with…the situation, Bella."